About the Department

 Advising for the Bachelor of Science in Biochemistry and Biotechnology:

-- For majors with last names beginning A-L, contact Dr. Marc Spingola (see above).
+- For majors with last names beginning A-F, contact Dr. Marc Spingola (see above).

-- For majors with last names beginning M-Z, contact Dr. Michael Nichols at firstname.lastname@example.org.
+- For majors with last names beginning G-N, contact Dr. Lynda McDowell (firstname.lastname@example.org).

 - Dr. Charles Granger, 239 Research Building, 516-6220, firstname.lastname@example.org